 Mood-enhancing neurotransmitters, such as norepinephrine, present in vitamin C, make it critical to our brains’ proper functioning, and by association, our moods.
-Lack of vitamin C may manifest with symptoms similar to depression, including sadness, anger, anxiety, and overall irritability.
+Lack of vitamin C may manifest symptoms similar to depression, including sadness, anger, anxiety, and overall irritability.

 How to Get Your Vitamin C

-An accessible list of Vitamin C rich foods includes:
+An accessible list of Vitamin C-rich foods includes:

 - Citrus fruits

 Many fruits and vegetables contain Vitamin C. Fresh fruit, juices, and juices from cooked fruits are more easily digested than processed foods.
 It also takes longer for the fruits to digest so that they will be more nutritious.
 If you buy a cup of commercially prepared juices, make sure the label has the recommended daily dose of Vitamins C and A. Watermelon, orange, kiwi, and mango is excellent sources of Vitamin C, so take the time to look at the ingredients.

 Ultimately, as you adopt new habits, you will become more conscious of how the food you eat and the nutrition you place into your body can positively and negatively affect your wellness plans.

 Of course, Vitamin C is not the only beneficial supplement; Vitamin D3 is recognized as beneficial to immunity and wellbeing.
 However, Vitamin C is abundantly available in many of the foods we eat, making it highly accessible and easily incorporated into your health goals.